charl-potgieter/CompareGooglePhotoAlbums/ReadMe.txt

  - Get recursive list of folders on local drives.
 On Linux this can be done with : du -a /tmp/dir1/

- - Perform a simple compare in Excel
+ - Perform a simple compare in Excel (I have an Excel Power BI file set up to do this)